Chapter 6 of 11

 Everything I’ve described so far — the gyrator structure, the complementary spectrums, how well a team turns resources into value — is invisible in a traditional organization.
 There’s no report for it.
 No dashboard.
 No metric in your quarterly review.

 And yet people know.
 People inside teams know exactly who contributes and how.
 They know who responds at 2am because they care.
-They know who blocks requests because they can’t be bothered.
+They know whose replies always arrive late because their attention is spread thin across too many things.
 They know whose presence makes the team better and whose absence wouldn’t be noticed.

 The information exists.
 It’s just not captured anywhere.